terraform-ibm-modules/terraform-ibm-landing-zone/README.md

 After every execution of `terraform apply` either locally or through the pipeline, a JSON encoded definition of your environment based on the defaults for Landing Zone and any variables changed using `override.json` will be outputted so that you can then use it in the `override.json` file.

-- For pipeline runs, you can get the contents within the step labeled `workspace-apply` under the output line **Results for override.json:**

-- For locally executed runs, you can get the contents between the output lines of:
+You can get the contents between the output lines of:
 ```
 config = <<EOT
 EOT
 ```

 After replacing the contents of `override.json` with your configuration, you will be able to then edit the resources within.
-Please make use you set the template `override` variable to `true` with the `terraform.tfvars` file.
+Please make use you set the template `override` variable to `true` as input variable - for instance within the `terraform.tfvars` file.

 Locally executed run configurations do not require an apply to for `override.json` to be generated.
 To view your current configuration use the command `terraform refresh`.